COBRA vs Short-Term Health Insurance in Idaho

 - You have upcoming surgery

-- You have expensive prescriptions
+- You take expensive prescriptions

-- You already met your deductible or out-of-pocket maximum
+- You already met your out-of-pocket maximum

 - You need to keep specific doctors